telefonicaid/fiware-cygnus/doc/contributing/contributing_guidelines.md

 Any doubt you may have, please refer to [here](https://github.com/telefonicaid/fiware-cygnus/blob/master/reporting_issues_and_contact.md).

 [Top](#top)

+### <a name="section1.1"></a> Ground rules & expectations

+Before we get started, here are a few things we expect from you (and that you should expect from others):

+* Be kind and thoughtful in your conversations around this project.
+We all come from different backgrounds and projects, which means we likely have different perspectives on "how open source is done."
+Try to listen to others rather than convince them that your way is correct.
+* Please ensure that your contribution passes all tests.
+If there are test failures, you will need to address them before we can merge your contribution.
+* When adding content, please consider if it is widely valuable.
+Please don't add references or links to things you or your employer have created as others will do so if they appreciate it.
+* When reporting a vulnerability on the software, please, put in contact with Orion repo maintainers in order to discuss it in a private way.

 ## <a name="section2"></a>Adopted conventions
 1. This document uses the following guidelines with regard to the usage of MUST, SHOULD and MAY (and NOT) keywords: